w04m1/butopea-tasks/butopea-task01/README.md

 4. The product feed will be generated in the same directory as the code files and will be named `feed.xml`.

 # Code explanation
-## Database Class
+## Db Class
-The `Database` class provides methods for interacting with the **SQLite** database.
+The `Db` class provides methods for interacting with the **SQLite** database.
 This class uses `sqlite3` module for SQL queries, which is not my personal preference but more than enough for provided task.

 It includes functions to fetch products, product data, product images, and manufacturer information.